poolsideai/python-apt/doc/source/tutorials/contributing.rst

 this rule are the documentation, where code is sometimes formatted differently to explain aspects.

-When writing code, use tools like pylint, pyflakes, pychecker and pycodestyle (all available from Debian/Ubuntu) to verify that your code is OK.
+When writing code, use tools like pylint, pyflakes, flake8 and pycodestyle (all available from Debian/Ubuntu) to verify that your code is OK.
 Fix all the problems which seem reasonable, and mention the unfixed issues when asking for merge.